captainoo5/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script changes the owner of the file hello to the user betty
+A script that create an empty file hello